Mirantis/virtlet/docs/virtlet-101/labs/creating-and-managing-pods.md

 kubectl get svc
 ```

 Now go back to the first console where you are logged in the `cirros-vm`.
+If you disconnected from it you can reconnect with `virtletctl ssh cirros@cirros-vm -- -i virtlet/examples/vmkey`.
 Check that you have internet access:

 ```bash
 ping 8.8.8.8